Commercial card claim

 Find out what the case is about and how to join

-Mastercard and Visa are unlawfully overcharging businesses for accepting credit and debit card payments on corporate cards, both credit and debit.
+Mastercard and Visa are unlawfully overcharging businesses for accepting credit and debit card payments on commercial cards.
 If your business accepts card payments, read on to find out what the commercial card claim is about, whether your business can claim, and if so, how you can join.

 A fully-funded and insured claim

-Unlike other claims filed in court on behalf of individual companies, which are primarily directed at UK MIFs and other MIFs only by extension, this commercial card claim covers all businesses that accept UK credit or debit card payments and specifically addresses MIFs that have not yet been adjudicated by the courts.
+Unlike other claims filed in court on behalf of individual companies, which are primarily directed at UK MIFs and other MIFs only by extension, this commercial card claim covers all businesses that accept UK credit or debit card payments and specifically addresses MIF that has not yet been adjudicated by the courts.